Does Advance Auto Parts (AAP) Pay a Dividend? (2026)

 The bottom line on the AAP dividend

-Advance Auto Parts (AAP) pays an approximate $0.25 per quarter (cut during restructuring) dividend, so it offers some income but is held mostly for total return, not yield.
+Advance Auto Parts (AAP) pays about 1.80%, or roughly $1.00 per share a year.
+At that level the dividend is a modest supplement rather than the reason to own it: the case rests on total return.
 For the full picture see the AAP guide.
 Walnut can show how AAP fits your real portfolio.
 It is not an investment adviser.

 FAQ